 Nothing Else Helps

-As with any other type of surgery involving the spine, doctors often insist patients try non-surgical remedies first.
+As with any other type of spine surgery, Santa Monica doctors often insist patients try non-surgical remedies first.
 If the pain persists or gets worse, then ACDF surgery becomes an appropriate consideration.

 You’re in Relatively Good Health Otherwise